benjspriggs/Group4/src/main/java/interactive/Grammar.md

 This grammar is whitespace insensitive.

-It's described below in [Extended Backus-Naur form](http://www.garshol.priv.no/download/text/bnf.html#id2.4.):
+It's roughly described below in [Extended Backus-Naur form](http://www.garshol.priv.no/download/text/bnf.html#id2.4.):

 Note: This grammar lets for some non-sensical requests:
 ``create all users { ... }``